Game-Dev2233/Account-Settings/README.md

-- 👀 I’m interested in Building Games And Operating system
+I’m interested in Building Games
-- 🌱 I’m currently learning How to code in Python.
+I’m currently learning How to code in Python and C#